KremzeeqOrg/fruit-project-api-scraper/README.md

 - When you setup your SSM parameter, this should have the format: `${app}--{sourceApiScraper}-config`.
 - The parameter serves as an external configuration file with environment variables fetched during runtime.
-- More info on this [here](## Setting up AWS SSM Parameter for source API)
+- More info on this [here](# Setting up AWS SSM Parameter for target API)
-- There is also [additional mapping configuration](#Updating API Mapping Config) which can be updated to define scraping rules for the target API.
+- There is also [additional API mapping configuration](#Updating API Mapping Config) which can be updated to define scraping rules for the target API.

-- Once the parameter is fetched, the application scrapes api records from an external target API.
+- Once the SSM parameter is fetched by the application, it scrapes api records from an external target API.
-- It then transforms the api data so that only desired fields are kept and a timestamp is added for each record.
+- It then transforms the api records so that only desired fields are kept and a timestamp is added for each record.
 - All records are uploaded in batches to a target table in DynamoDB.

 ## Summary of App modules